Amit Chakma

-Amit Chakma (born 25 April 1959) is a university administrator who was appointed vice-chancellor of the University of Western Australia in July 2020.
+Amit Chakma (Bengali: অমিত চাকমা; born 25 April 1959) is a university administrator who was appointed vice-chancellor of the University of Western Australia in July 2020.
 Previously he served as the 10th president and vice-chancellor of the University of Western Ontario from 2009 to 2019.

 Early life and education

 The Chakma people are an ethnic minority from the south-east region of Bangladesh and Northeast India.

 Chakma was born in the Chittagong Hill Tracts of the then East Pakistan (now Bangladesh) to Prabhat Chakma and Alo Chakma.
 He was the eldest among four siblings.
 He studied in Ispahani School in Comilla and completed his secondary education from Rangamati Government High School.
 He passed his HSC examination from Dhaka College in 1976.
 He received a scholarship from the Algerian government to study chemical engineering at the Algerian Petroleum Institute in Algeria.
 In 1982, he graduated at the top of his class.
 He then moved to Canada and earned a Master of Applied Science and PhD in chemical engineering from the University of British Columbia in 1984 and 1987 respectively.